Nikya/zipatoAPI_phpBrowser/README.md

 1. Rename the file *config_RENAME_ME.ini* to *config.ini*
 1. Fill it with your *My Zipato* login
 1. Fill it with your *My Zipato* sha1(password).
 See [PHP manual Sha1](http://php.net/manual/en/function.sha1.php)
-1.    * Got to the *index* page with your browser and play with the examples
+1. Go to the *index* page with your browser and play with the examples
-      * see how is works in :
+1. See how is works in :
          * `implementation/ExemplesServices.php`,
          * `core/ZipatoServices.php`
          * `core/ZipatoBrowser.php`